Visiting Aeroe in Winter

 Places to Eat

-Den Gamle Købmandsgaard Café (in the old Merchants House).
+• Den Gamle Købmandsgaard Café (in the old Merchants House).
 An authentic lunch café & shop with local products.
-A favourite amongst the locals, they focus on regional produce and serve the best organic cakes with lots of added love!
-Open all year Mon-Sat 10:00-17:30 €€
+A favourite with the locals, the focus is on regional produce and they serve the best organic cakes with lots of added love!
+Open Mon-Sat 10:00-17:30.
+Closed in January €€

-Arrebo - Ærøskøbing’s excellent pub, also serving good open sandwiches for lunch Tues-Sat 13:00-2000, closes midnight Fri & Sat. €
+• Arrebo - Ærøskøbing’s excellent pub, also serving good open sandwiches for lunch Tues-Sat 13:00-2000, closes midnight Fri & Sat.
+Closed first week in January. €

-Bangs Vinbar – Cosy restaurant run by Lars and his cat Storm.
-French inspired cuisine.
+• Bangs Vinbar – Cosy restaurant run by Lars and his cat Storm.
+French-inspired cuisine.
 Cosy atmosphere.
-Mon-Sat 1700-2100.
-Closed now but reopens 20 Nov. €€.
+Mon-Sat 1700-2100. €€.
+Open in January.

-Mumm Probably the biggest and most well-established restaurant in town, with an excellent chef.
+• Mumm Probably the biggest and most well-established restaurant in town, with an excellent chef.
 International cuisine with the best steak in town!
 Open Wed to Sat 18:00 (last orders at 20:00.)
-Closed from 20 Dec. €€
+Closed from 20 Dec until 4th Feb. €€

 And outside of Ærøskøbing